eurostat/RegionSimplify/regionsimplify.md

 ## Showcase

 [RegionSimplify](regionsimplify.md) is used at [Eurostat-GISCO](http://ec.europa.eu/eurostat/web/gisco) for the production of [statistical and administrative unit datasets](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units) at different scales, such as [the NUTS dataset](http://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts).
-For more detail, see [here](img/gen_eurostat.pdf).
+For more information, see [here](img/gen_eurostat.pdf).

 ## Support and contribution